GEDKEYS-HACK/TermuxBaseCommands/README.md

 - 📱 Android-specific Termux tools
 - 🧠 Handy tricks for learning and scripting

 Each command has a short, clear description - great for studying, creating CLI projects, or managing your device like a pro.
-You can find this codes in "commands" folder.

 ---